 The Presidential Culinary Museum® features an egg roll with prizes, annual chalk drawing contest with prizes (parents please bring chalk), hidden CASH, coin and candy egg hunt and the Easter Bunny (Peter Rabbit) for free annual Easter photos to send to facebook and relatives, free to the public.
 Their is no admission price.
 Children nine (9) and under are invited.
 Each year the Presidential Culinary Museum® also hides commemorative gold or silver eggs and many years we have included an entire set of Official White House Eggs hidden and signed by the President and First Lady.

 Of special note and value are our very own limited edition, hand signed in gold - painted eggs by Chefs Stormy, Marti, JT and baby Chef Rania Isabella, for children to find.
-To see more and watch a featurette short on the egg roll, go the NBC TV WCNC and watch us on television across two states.
+To get all the info on the days events see our Facebook site.
+To see more and watch a featurette short on the creator of the egg roll and games Dolley Madison go to the CBS television WBTV website or for Larry Sprinkle and info on the egg roll, go the NBC TV WCNC and watch us on television across two

 The Presidential Culinary Museum® at The Inn of the Patriots™ Bed & Breakfast, Grover, Cleveland County, NC is a non-partisan museum.
 Impolite comments about specific Presidents during tours only make others feel uncomfortable.
 Any guest expressing anger over a specific President during a tour will be escorted out of the building.
 Threatening comments against any President are always reported to the United States Secret Service in Charlotte and Washington, D.C. as they are a felony.
 Please be mindful that threatening comments made to a past President are also reported.
 Impolite comments and outbursts about specific Presidents and parties during tours only make others feel uncomfortable and are innapropriate on any museum tour.
 Individuals unable to control their mind or bodice with arms and hands will subject themselves to criminal prosecution.
 All portions of the museum are under overt and covert surveillance.